Updated

 Why Buff Wipes Aren't Flushable

 At Nature Buff, our goal isn’t to skirt the rules—it’s to make products that are actually good for the planet and for you.
-Buff Wipes are made from 100% bamboo fibers, not bamboo viscose or petrochemical plastics, so they’re naturally biodegradable and compostable under the right conditions.
+Buff Wipes are made from 100% bamboo fibers.
+No bamboo viscose or petrochemical plastics, so they’re naturally biodegradable and compostable under the right conditions.

 We also aren't chasing the “flushable” label.
-Making Buff Wipes flushable would mean either weakening their performance or adding chemical processing that undermines their sustainability.
-In either scenario, we still wouldn't want you to flush them, since they'll probably turn into a fatberg monster that gets brought to life by an evil sorcerer hellbent on destroying the city.
+Making Buff Wipes flushable would mean either weakening their performance, adding chemical processing that undermines their sustainability or just lying to consumers.
+In any scenario, we wouldn't want you to flush them, since they'll probably turn into a fatberg monster that gets brought to life by an evil sorcerer hellbent on destroying the city.

 Instead, we design our wipes for proper disposal—compost them when you can, or toss them in the trash if you can’t.
 And when in doubt, pack it out.